Ternary Operator in Java with Examples: Ternary Operator vs. if...else Statement

 What is a Ternary Operator in Java?

 In Java, the ternary operator, also known as the conditional operator, is a shorthand way of writing an if-else statement.
-It is used to make code more concise and readable by evaluating a Boolean expression and returning one of two values based on the result of the evaluation.
-The ternary operator has the following syntax:
+It makes code more concise and readable by evaluating a Boolean expression and returning one of two values based on the evaluation result.

 What is a Ternary Operator in Java?